hortonworks-spark/cloud-integration/spark-cloud-integration/src/main/site/markdown/index.md

 Prerequisites:

-1. the Magic committer requires a consistent object store, which, for Amazon S3, means that S3Guard must be enabled (in authoritative or non-authoritative modes).

 1. The Hadoop S3A client must be configured to recognise "magic" paths.

 Here are the options to enable the magic committer support in both the filesystem and in the spark committer.
-This excludes the specific details to enable S3Guard for the target bucket.

 ```properties
 spark.sql.sources.commitProtocolClass=com.hortonworks.spark.cloud.commit.PathOutputCommitProtocol